Portugal’s capital, Lisbon is one of the most photogenic cities in Europe and a city I currently call home (lucky me!).

 In Chiado, many of the city’s major attractions are within walking distance and easy to discover.
 You can start your sightseeing from Lisbon’s amazing main boulevard – Avenida da Liberdade, then I also highly recommend you to take one of the famous Lisbon trams which are the cheapest and most fun way of sightseeing in Lisbon!

 The only downside of Chiado is, thanks to its popularity, it is a very desired area to stay in Lisbon.
 Whilst there are many hotels, they fill up very quickly.
-That’s why I highly recommend you make your booking months in advance.
-That being said, let’s check out the best places to stay in Chiado.
+That’s why I highly recommend you make your booking MONTHS in advance.

 UPDATE: We actually have a special article dedicated only to the best hotels in Lisbon City center – be sure to check it out if you want more options (all with great reviews and sorted by price as usual!).